 At SonderCenters, health professionals in various forms get the benefits of working in a professional environment without the extra cost and hassle of starting or joining a practice.
 Some of the professionals who enjoy working as individually-licensed practitioners at SonderCenters include, mental health therapists, massage therapists, physical therapists, nurses, doctors, dietitians and more.

-SonderCenters allows those who have their training in medical and health-related fields to focus on their strengths, rather than on certain administrative and real estate operations.
+SonderCenters allows those who have their training in medical and health-related fields to focus on their strengths - therapy - rather than on certain administrative and real estate operations.
 Aside from building a professional network that is great for referring clients to other specialists, locations also provide various profession-specific benefits.
 Some of these include:

 - Comfortable, professional waiting areas